aosborne17/Multi-Vagrant-Machine/README.md

 ## Task Review

-- DevOps is all about automation and effective building and the task has shown how this has been implemented.
+- One of the main principles of DevOps is automation and efficient development.
+This task has shown how they have been implemented.

 - This task has shown the importance of using bash scripts.
 Writing all the commands in one provisions file that is executed once the vagrant is turned on means that these commands do not have to be written one by one in the terminal.